panacloud/bootcamp-2020/README.md

 The objective of both Bootcamp 2020 and Bootcamp 2021 is to train people to go after this prize.

+How many of these questions can you answer?

+Note: Bootcamp 2020 and 2021 cover these topics.

+Questions a Modern Application and API Developer must be able to answer:

+1. What is Cloud Computing?
+2. What is Serverless?
+3. What is SaaS and Serverless SaaS?
+4. What is Event-Driven Architecture?
+5. What are APIs?
+6. What are RESTful OpenAPIs?
+7. What are GraphQL APIs?
+8. What is IaC and Cloud Development Kit (CDK)?
+9. What is Typescript and why do use it as our default web programming language?
+10. What is Node.js?
+11. What is Web Assembly?
+12. What are Lambda Functions?
+13. What are Containers?
+14. What are Relational Databases and SQL?
+15. What is AWS Aurora Serverless?
+16. What are Graph Databases and Gremlin?
+17. What is AWS Neptune and Azure Cosmos DB?
+18. Why do we now advise developers to use Relational or Graph Databases for developing their APIs?
+19. What is an AWS Event Bridge?
+20. What is real-time data streaming? e.g. Kinesis and Kafka
+21. What is Edge Computing?
+22. What is AWS Greengrass and Azure IoT Edge?
+23. What is FreeRTOS?
+24. What is Rust and what is it best used for?
+25. What is AI as a Service (AIaaS)?
+26. What is Tensorflow and why do we prefer Python for AI development?
+27. What is Amazon SageMaker?
+28. What is Amazon Neptune Machine Learning?
+29. What is Amazon Aurora Machine Learning?
+30. What are Smart Contracts?
+31. What is Ethereum 2.0?
+32. What is Ewasm?
+33. What is Diem?

 Overview of the concepts by the Students:

 [Modern Full Stack Serverless Multi-Tenant SaaS Apps and APIs Presentation by Hamza Farooq in Urdu](https://www.facebook.com/hamza.farooq.923519/videos/1048319272275012)